 1) Reputation Defender will publicly state that it acknowledges points A through G and will stop antagonizing the AutoAdmit community by taking down the "Challenge to AutoAdmit.com" website.

-2) I will resume removing specific threads for individuals who contact me directly and in a professional manner, without threatening litigation, subject to my discretion as always.
+2) I will resume removing specific threads for individuals who contact me directly and ASK NICELY, without threatening litigation, subject to my discretion as always.
 I will make more of an effort to check my e-mail and not let people slip through the cracks.
 This, of course, means I will begin with the individuals at hand.

 4) Reputation Defender and AutoAdmit will publicly state that they consider their spat resolved and will jointly ask all communities to cease escalations.